vcc-csc212/sp21-archive/_docs/labs/lab-05/lab-05.md

 $ debug50 hello
 ```

+If you're using a different IDE, chances are there is a "Debug and Run" mode in the top menu.

 ##### 1.3 Debugging "Hello World"

 You should notice that your program stops executing at the breakpoint, and the line with the breakpoint is highlighted yellow.
 When debugging, the highlighted line is the next line of code to be executed.
 To the right you should see the debugging window, as shown below.

 <center><img src="/labs/lab-05/images/debug-window.png" ></center>

 The top row of buttons allow you to navigate and execute your code.
+These icons are consistent across IDEs.
 From Left to Right:
-- The play button, or the resume button, will stop debugging and run your program normally until it reaches another breakpoint, end of program, or a runtime error, and then starts debugging again;
+- The play button (sideways triangle), or the resume button, will stop debugging and run your program normally until it reaches another breakpoint, end of program, or a runtime error, and then starts debugging again;
-- The Step Over and Step Into buttons will both execute the next line of code.
+- The Step Over (curved arrow down) and Step Into (straight arrow down) buttons will both execute the next line of code.
 They perform differently when the next line of code includes a function.
 The Step Over button will execute the function call completely and finish executing the current line.
 The Step Into button will instead move the debugger to that function's code and continue debugging there;
-- The Step Out button can be pressed when you are inside a function call to finish the function call and return to the original line of code that called that function;
+- The Step Out (arrow up) button can be pressed when you are inside a function call to finish the function call and return to the original line of code that called that function;
-- The Deactivate All Breakpoints button is self explanatory.
+- The Deactivate All Breakpoints (empty circle) button is self explanatory.

 ##### 1.4 Debugging Another Program